 Over the years, I have come to realize that, while my daughter and I are similar in so many ways, there is one fundamental difference between us: I am a “yes” person when it comes to social interaction and new opportunities.
 And she’s more of a “let me ease into the situation and then decide” person when it comes to joining clubs, participating in sports, or accepting social invitations.

 I love the excitement of a new challenge or opportunity.
 So there have been times when it’s been difficult to watch my daughter navigate her teen years.
-But as I watch her life unfold and see the choices she’s making for herself, I’m also realizing that I can learn from her example.
+But as I watch her life unfold and see the choices she’s making for herself, I’m also realizing that I can learn from her example even if she isn’t a yes person.

 Rather than seeing our differences in personalities as an opportunity to change her, I’m realizing more and more that her subtle way of approaching life is mature and exacting.